SixArm/venn/README.md

   * extra: B - A (lines that are solely in the last input stream)

+  * joint: is any line in more than one input stream?

-  * disjoint: (is each line in only in one input stream?)
+  * disjoint: is each line in exactly one input stream?

 ### Options